 Finally, there is a new implant called the “ideal implant.”

 This implant is a combination of both saline and silicone.
 It allows for volume adjustments for individualization of the size.
-The combination of silicone implants and flexibility of saline makes it softer than the traditional ones.
+The combination of silicone implants and the flexibility of saline makes it softer than the traditional ones.